 Even the pickiest of palettes will be satisfied with Red Oven Pizza Bakery's old-world pies.
 The Italian cuisine here is hand-tossed and baked using authentic methods: in a 900-degree oven for 90 seconds or less.
 There's even a takeout window for families on-the-go.

 Save your frankfurter craving for after the park and you'll be treated to the most over-the-top version at Hot Dog Hall of Fame, a flashy staple of the CityWalk that's simply too big and brightly-lit to miss.
 There are wieners from every corner of the U.S. on the menu, so pick between Chicago-, Boston-, New York-, or Milwaukee-style and then load it up at the gourmet mustard bar.

 There's something for the music lover, the beach bum, and the sports fan, too, thanks to NBC Sports Grill & Brew.
 You can bet no game will be missed with 100 HD screens and when there's nothing on, foosball tables and other arcade games keep the competitive spirit pumping throughout this place.
 The menu caters to carnivores—think burgers, chicken, and steaks—and the mile-long beer list features 100 different brews.

 Toothsome Chocolate Factory & Savory Feast Emporium

-Inside a 19th-century-inspired, Steampunk-era chocolate factory, this restaurant's menu features all-day-brunch crepes and quiches, steak, seafood and pasta entrees, gourmet burgers, sandwiches, scrumptious salads and more.
-For sweet tooths, there's an artisan milkshake collection and a variety of sundaes.
-Guests can watch chocolate creations being prepared and purchase them from the restaurant’s retail shop.
+Inside a 19th century-inspired, Steampunk-era chocolate factory, this restaurant's menu features all-day-brunch crepes and quiches, steak, seafood and pasta entrees, gourmet burgers, sandwiches, salads, and beyond.
+For after dinner, there's an extensive milkshake selection and artisan chocolates which you can watch being made and purchase in the retail shop.